 Elysian Gangchon: the hill

-Elysian offers 6 chairlifts, essentially all accessing the same top station from two base areas (Ski House and Challenge House); with the modest vertical drop of 172m from the top, you roughly speaking have three short options down.
+Elysian offers 6 chairlifts, essentially all accessing the same top station from two base areas (Ski House and Challenge House); with a vertical drop of just 172m from the top, you roughly speaking have three short options down.
 Skier’s right takes you for a cruisy run down ‘Dragon’ & ‘Rabbit’ to the Challenge House base; the central option and skier’s left both go down to the main Ski House base, with a couple of route options each.
 The further over to the left you go, the more challenging the run; the ‘Jaguar’ run at far skier’s left is one of the few genuinely steep slopes in the Seoul area.

-The terrain park, such as it is, is located under the central chairlift; it’s a very modest effort and isn’t always maintained.
+The terrain park, such as it is, is located under the central chairlift; it’s a rather humble effort and isn’t always maintained.
 Here it is looking rather sorry and unloved on a quiet March weekday:

-For beginners, the bunny slopes ‘Panda’ and ‘Rabbit’ (with their own chairlifts) are at the Challenge House base; intermediates will probably be happiest stating with the ‘Dragon’ run from the top down to there, and progressing to the other side.
+For beginners, the bunny slopes ‘Panda’ and ‘Rabbit’ (with their own chairlifts) are at the Challenge House base; intermediates will probably be happiest starting with the ‘Dragon’ run from the top down to there, and progressing to the other side.
 Advanced riders will have the whole hill skied out several times over within a 4-hour ticket, and will be happiest on ‘Leopard’ and ‘Jaguar’ over towards the left boundary.

 Elysian Gangchon is good for:

 Convenience.
 It’s the most convenient Gangwon-do hill from Seoul (along with Vivaldi Park), and one of the most convenient Korean hills full stop.

 Combining skiing with a more general sightseeing trip, especially for fans of Korean drama – Elysian Gangchon is near Gapyeong, home to the Petite France theme park and Nami Island (famous for the TV drama Winter Sonata); you can book a 1-day tour of Nami Island & Elysian Gangchon here.

 Long hours – open until 5am at weekends!